farhi/matlab-stargo/README.md

 plot(sg);
 ```

-In case the wrong serial port is used, or is not detected, you may use, following the above mentioned port (here for a USB cable under Linux):
+In case the wrong serial port is used, or is not detected, you may use, following the above mentioned port (here for a USB cable under Linux).
+The window can be rescaled to match your screen resolution.
 ```matlab
 sg = stargo('/dev/ttyUSB0');
 ```